 So, if you do not find your military ancestor then you can always try again later.

-Of course there is every chance that you will find him or her, but these maybe other kinds of records, such as their birth, marriage or death, or even in a Census record.
+Of course, there is every chance that you will find him or her, but there may be other kinds of records, such as their birth, marriage or death, or even in a Census record.

 My Final Thoughts

 Finding that you have British military ancestors can be exciting.

 And this is particularly true if you find their service records and any other types of military records.

 If you do want to discover your military ancestors then please first check whether you have any documentation and any heirlooms at home.